+In \cite{Ko}, Kobayashi showed that the link of a cone over a smooth projective variety $X \subset \mathbb{P}^N$ carries a natural Einstein metric if and only if $X$ is Fano and $X$ carries a Kähler-Einstein metric.
+In \cite{BG1}, the authors generalized this result to weighted cones and furthermore gave an algorithm, the Kobayashi-Boyer-Galicki method, to obtain $(n-1)$-connected Sasaki-Einstein $(2n+1)$-manifolds from the existence of orbifold Fano Kähler-Einstein hypersurfaces $X_{f}$ in weighted projective $2n$-space $\mathbb{P}(\mathbf{w}).$ To be more precise, we have the following result.

 \begin{theorem}[\cite{Bo}]Let $L_f$ be a link of an isolated hypersurface singularity defined by a quasi-homogeneous polynomial $f$ of degree $d$ with a Sasakian structure so that we have the $S^1$ orbibundle $S^1 \rightarrow L_f \rightarrow X_f$.
 If $X_f$ is a Fano hypersurface of degree $d$ in weighted projective space $\mathbb P(\mathbf{w})$ with $I=|\mathbf{w}|-d>0$, then $L_f$ admits a Sasakian structure such that the Sasakian metric has positive Ricci curvature.
-Moreover, if $X_f$ is a Fano orbifold hypersurface in $\mathbb{P}(\mathbf{w})$ such that
+Moreover, if $X_f$ is a Fano orbifold hypersurface in $\mathbb{P}(\mathbf{w})$ satisfying the Sasaki-Einstein inequality